-During fertility treatment specialized test may be required in order to select sperms suitable for fertilization.
-Some clinics offer examination of sperms with special high-definition microscopes (MSOME) or binding assays using hyaluronic acid coated petri dishes (PICSI).
-Other assays are designed to examine integrity of sperm-DNA (Halo-test, TUNEL test and others) to get an impression of the proportion of genetically sound spermatocytes.
+During fertility treatment, specialized tests may be required in order to select sperms suitable for fertilization.
+Some clinics offer an examination of sperms with special high-definition microscopes (MSOME) or binding assays using hyaluronic acid-coated Petri dishes (PICSI).
+Other assays are designed to examine the integrity of sperm-DNA (Halo-test, TUNEL test, and others) to get an impression of the proportion of genetically sound spermatocytes.

 Liquefaction of Semen